technipelago/sequence-rest-service/README.md

 ### Get status of a sequence

-The following request returns the status of a sequence without increasing the number.
+The following request returns the status of the **Customer** sequence without increasing the number.

     curl -u user:password  http://localhost:8082/api/sequence/1/Customer
     {